0xEddie/Nand2Tetris/projects/06/README.md

 # Deliverables

-[] Parse the symbolic command into its underlying fields [] For each field, generate the correstponding bits in the machine language [] Replace all symbolic references with numeric addresses of memory locations [] Assemble the binary codes into a complete machine instruction
+[] Parse the symbolic command into its underlying fields [] For each field, generate the correstponding bits in machine language [] Replace all symbolic references with numeric addresses of memory locations [] Assemble the binary codes into a complete machine instruction